-Apparently, we all have at least 4k worth of things in our house that we don’t use.
+Apparently, we all have at least $4,000 worth of things in our house that we don’t use.
 It might sound a little bit far fetched, but think about all of the things you’re surrounded by that you just don’t use.
-Plenty of us buys more significant kitchen appliances that we use once and never use again.
+Plenty of us buy a significant amount of kitchen appliances that we use once and never use again.
 Start walking around and making a note of things you haven’t used in a while – then pop them on some selling sites.

-eBay is a great way to sell, as is facebook market and craigslist.
+eBay is a great way to sell, as is Facebook Market and Craigslist.
 Be sure to check out the fees involved with eBay, sometimes you can get a bit of a surprise.
 Maybe try a flea market, antique shop or have a yard sale.
 You can even repaint some old furniture and call it shabby chic increasing its value substantially.

 No Buy Months

 If you happen to have birthday gifts to buy, you can make something.
-Yes, sometimes the thought behind homemade gifts is nice then the reality.
-But, something that has been carefully made, with care and attention is often lovelier than another store purchased item.
+Yes, sometimes the thought behind homemade gifts is nicer than the reality.
+But, something that has been carefully made, with care and attention is often lovelier than another store-bought item.

 We are so quick to make impulse purchases, with same day or next day delivery, that sometimes there is no space to think.
 If you see something you want, and it’s not limited edition, or live show tickets etc. Most of the time, if you give yourself time to think about something, you won’t really want it as much as you thought you did.